vipulnaik/entertainment-and-self-education/notes/consumption-plan.md

 ### What I plan to consume before leaving

+* Nuclear Family (I'll try to finish it)

+### What I plan to consume at some point later when I return

 * Gone with the Wind
-* Escape from Kabul
-* Four Hours at the Capitol

-### What I plan to consume at some point later when I return
+* 2001: A Space Odyssey
+* Many other documentaries
 * House of the Dragon (it's airing right now and won't finish before I leave; I prefer to start watching when the whole season is available)